Whale-Watching in Monterey Bay

 Without a doubt!

-Frosty is believed to have a rare condition called leucism, which causes a partial loss of pigmentation in animals.
-Unlike albinism, which is a genetic mutation that blocks melanin production and results in completely white skin and pink or red eyes, leucism causes a more patchy appearance.
+❄️ The patchy white orca, Frosty, is believed to have a rare condition called leucism.
 Some experts suggest Frosty may also have Chediak-Higashi Syndrome, a genetic disorder that affects pigmentation.

 Know Before You Go